saif-amdouni/Podcast_ai/README.md

 Generating Audio

 Finally, we will use text-to-speech (TTS) algorithms to generate audio recordings that read out the summaries.
 We will use multiple TTS models to select the best one for this purpose.
-Running the Project

-The project can be run by executing the main.py file.

-python main.py

-Authors

-    Your Name - Initial work

-License

-This project is licensed under the MIT License.
-Acknowledgments

-    Hat tip to anyone whose code was used
-    Inspiration
-    etc

-Please let me know if you want me to add or remove any information.